Accenture/openathon-2019-angular/lab-06/README.md

 ### Hide filter

-When the user is logged out, the filter ca still be used.
+When the user is logged out, the filter can still be used.
 To avoid this we can subscribe to the login store slice in order to know when the user is logged out and to be able to hide the filter.

-We will also take this opportunity to unsubscribe of our subscriptions.
+We will also take this opportunity to unsubscribe our subscriptions.

-No the *event-list.component.ts* looks like:
+Now the *event-list.component.ts* looks like:

 ```javascript
 ...